stdombek/docs/content/en/docs/Acquisitions/Orders/_index.md

 ### Date updated

-To search for orders based on the date they were created, follow these steps:
+To search for orders based on the date they were updated, follow these steps:

 1. In the **Search & filter** pane, click **Date updated**.